Shivangi Prajapati

 • Acidity: It contains acetic acid around 4 to 7%, which gives ACV a tangy taste and antimicrobial properties.

-• Antioxidants: Being rich in antioxidants such as Polyphenols and chlorogenic acid, it can easily combat oxidative stress.
+• Antioxidants: Being rich in antioxidants such as polyphenols and chlorogenic acid, it can easily combat oxidative stress.

 • Enzymatic Activity: Unfiltered ACV contains a collection of enzymes, proteins, and friendly bacteria that help in digestion.